CompuCell3D/PythonScriptingManual/docs/adding_steppable_to_simulation_using_twedit++.rst

 Adding Steppable to Simulation using Twedit++
 =============================================

-In the above example Python steppable was created by a simulation wizard.
-But what if you want to add additional steppable?
-Twedit++ lets you do it with pretty much single click.
-In the CC3D Project Panel right-click on Steppable Python file and choose Add Steppable option:
+In the CC3D Project Panel of Twedit++, right-click on a Steppable Python file and choose the 'Add Steppable' option:

 |image7|

-*Figure 8 Adding seppable using Twedit++*
+*Figure 8 Adding steppable using Twedit++*

-The dialog will pop up where you specify name and type of the new steppable, call frequency.
-Click ``OK`` and new steppable gets added to your code.
+A dialog will pop up where you can specify the name and type of the new Steppable as well as its call frequency.
+Click ``OK``, and a new steppable gets added to your code.

 |image8|